boardgameio/boardgame.io/docs/documentation/phases.md

 and server.
 They are run on the client in order to facilitate a lag-free experience, and are run on the server to calculate the authoritative game state.

+#### Moving between phases

+The two primary ways of moving between phases are by calling the following events:

+1. `endPhase`: This ends the current phase and returns the game to a state where no phase is active.
+If the phase specifies a `next` option, then the game will move into that phase instead.
+   This event can also be triggered automatically by using an `endIf` condition in the phase spec.

+2. `setPhase`: This ends the current phase and moves the game into the phase specified by the argument.

+!> Whenever a phase ends, the current player's turn is first ended automatically.